jedhubbsBCH/entropic-spacetime-framework/README.md

 the mathematical consistency of this two-field DHOST theory requires further anal- ysis, the framework provides a concrete phenomenological target for testing whether quantum properties of spacetime itself might explain cosmic structure.

+v2.1 Abstract
+We propose a framework for the emergence of physical reality from a single irreducible principle: the binary singularity, a primordial act of distinction giving rise to a propagating duality.
+From this minimal substrate, we construct the mathematical and physical structure of the universe, including Peano arithmetic, real analysis, and differential geometry.
+The core of the framework is an entropic resonance, Sresonance, a coupling between spatial and temporal entropy gradients hypothesized to seed the differentiation of geometry and fields.
+We define two scalar fields—SS(x) representing spatial organization and ST (x) representing directional entropy flow—whose interaction gives rise to a generalized entropic action.
+We argue that the variation of this action has the potential to reproduce key astrophysical and cosmological phenomena without invoking dark matter or inflation.
+As a proof-of-concept, our preliminary simulations show qualitative agreement with the flat rotation curves of galaxies and the primary features of the anisotropic polarization spectra of the cosmic microwave background (CMB).
+The framework is presented as a potential route toward a parsimonious explanation for gravitation, field dynamics, and the arrow of time as emergent consequences of information flow.